Omkarrrrrrr/Omkarrrrrrr/README.md

 ## Looking for Opportunities

-I'm actively seeking opportunities in Java development, web development, and data analytics roles.
+I'm actively seeking opportunities in Java development, web development roles.
 Whether it's internships, freelance projects, or full-time positions, I'm eager to contribute my skills and grow professionally in the tech industry.

 If you have any opportunities or would like to collaborate on a project, don't hesitate to get in touch!
 Let's build something awesome together. 😊

 ---

-Feel free to adjust any sections as needed!